-They’re doing very simple, cheap and ace food from a little hut with a tandoor in the back.
+This place does simple, cheap and ace food from a little hut with a tandoor in the back.
 On the counter rest vast silver trays containing richly coloured curries, a couple of kofta ready to be cooked (chicken, lamb), rice, dhal, a yoghurt and coriander sauce.
-A gent stood in front of the tandoor, calmly knocking out naan after naan.
-We ate a lamb kofta which came in wrapped in that excellent fresh bread, with salad and sauce.
+A gent stands in front of the tandoor, calmly knocking out naan after naan.
+We ate a lamb kofta which came wrapped in that excellent fresh bread, with salad and sauce.
 The spicing is simple in the way that means every flavour is distinct.
-Oh and they also make a mean lamb samosa.
+They also make a mean lamb samosa and serve egg and chilli parathas in the morning.

 As I stood with my friend, shovelling down the kebab and mopping up the fall out, the owners kept ducking in and out with freshly cooked kebabs and bits to share with surrounding traders.
 We nicked a bit of the ‘special’ from the end of a long gleaming skewer; it’s that kind of place.